Public Health | Academic Advising Handbook

 Only grades of C- or better may be used to satisfy major and minor requirements.
 Students must maintain a minimum 2.0 grade point average in the major or minor.

-Upper division coursework consists of PH 310 Social Foundations of Population Health, the research-and-practice sequence, and electives.
-Students may take PH 310 at any time after completion of the prerequisite courses.
+Upper-division coursework consists of PH 310 Social Foundations of Population Health, the research-and-practice sequence, and electives.
+Students are encouraged to take PH 310 in junior year.

 - Public health interdisciplinary electives.
 Additional coursework is required from public health and other departments.
 Electives from other disciplines focus on population health concepts, natural science foundations of public health, or build skills relevant to public health practice.

-Note that students cannot count the same course toward two requirements within the major (e.g., cannot count a course toward both the public health and interdisciplinary electives requirement and the International and Diverse Perspectives courses elective requirement, even if the course is in both lists.
+Note that students cannot count the same course toward two requirements within the major (e.g., cannot count a course toward both the electives requirement and the biological sciences requirement, even if the course is in both lists.

 Substitutions and Transfer Credits